 See if this is a good fit for you and your players!

-Pro Tip - Pick a different coloured d6 (like blood red or something!) and get the players to roll it will their Heroic Rolls to speed up play.
+Pro Tip - THE DAMAGE DICE - Pick a different coloured d6 (like blood red or something!) and get the players to roll it will their Heroic Rolls and Reaction Rolls to speed up play.

 If a Critter becomes Out of Action they are considered dead.
-The enemy (non-player character) special boss monster or villain can be treated like a Hero if the GM wishes.
+An enemy special boss monster or villain can be treated like a Hero if the GM wishes.

-Mighty Blows can be caused by unarmed, melee and ranged attacks in combat.
-If an attacker rolls a double 6 during their skill check, then they are automatically successful and have caused a Mighty Blow.
-A Mighty Blow cause double damage to an opponent (before random damage is applied, if using that optional rule)
+Mighty Blows can be caused by attacks in combat.
+A Mighty Blow will cause double damage (before random damage is applied, if using that optional rule).

-If attacking an opponent in unarmed, melee, throwing, or ranged combat, then CRITICAL FAILURE indicates a COMBAT FUMBLE.
+If attacking an opponent in unarmed, melee, throwing, or ranged combat, then a double one indicates a COMBAT FUMBLE.
 Roll on the Combat Fumble Table below.

 Roll COMBAT FUMBLE Effect